renebarto/baremetal/doc/05-console-uart1.md

 - Line 46: The source file starts by defining the total number of GPIO pins that can be used on Raspberry Pi (it has GPIO pins 0 through 53)
 - Line 48: We define the baremetal namespace again, everything else will be inside this namespace
-- Line 50: We declare a constant to set the number of NOP cycles we wait between GPIO operations `NumWaitCycles`
+- Line 50: We define a constant to set the number of NOP cycles we wait between GPIO operations `NumWaitCycles`
 - Line 52-61: We define a static function `WaitCycles`, that waits the specified number of NOP instructions
 - Line 63-66: We implement the UART1 constructor, which only initializes the `m_initialized` member variable
 - Line 68-94: We implement the `Initialize` method.
 This invokes the most part of the code
-  - Line 71-72: We check whether the class was already initialized, if so we simply return
+  - Line 71-72: We check whether the class was already initialized (`m_initialized` is true), if so we simply return
-  - Line 75: We read the UART1 Enable Register, which contains enable bits for SPI1, SPI2 and UART1
+  - Line 75: We read the Enable Register, which contains enable bits for SPI1, SPI2 and UART1
   - Line 76: We clear the enable bit for UART1 by writing to the Enable Register.
 This will disable UART1, as advised in the documentation
-  - Line 78: We set GPIO pin 14 to GPIO Alternate function 5, which makes it the TxD signal (transmit).
+  - Line 78: We set GPIO pin 14 to GPIO Alternate function 5, which makes it the UART1 TxD signal (transmit).
 See also [GPIO functions](boards/RaspberryPi/RaspberryPi-GPIO-functions.md#GPIO-functions)
-  - Line 80: We set GPIO pin 15 to GPIO Alternate function 5, which makes it the RxD signal (receive).
+  - Line 80: We set GPIO pin 15 to GPIO Alternate function 5, which makes it the UART1 RxD signal (receive).
 See also [GPIO functions](boards/RaspberryPi/RaspberryPi-GPIO-functions.md#GPIO-functions)
   - Line 82: We set the enable bit for UART1 by writing to the Enable Register.
 This will enable UART1, and makes its registers available
   - Line 83: We write to the UART1 Control Register to disable Rx and Tx (receive and transmit) signals
   - Line 84: We set UART1 to 8 bit mode by writing to the Line Control Register